 Swiss public transportation tends to be the most convenient for people in cities.
 If you happen to live in a rural area or off the bus line, your only option for getting around might be a car.

-The second option then is to take the bus to Rosé, a small town about two km from here.
+The second option then is to take the bus to Rosé, a small town about two kilometers from our village.
 From there, we can catch a train into Fribourg.
-If a bus isn’t available from here to Rosé, we can – and have many times – walked the two km to Rosé to catch a train.
+If a bus isn’t available from our village to Rosé, we can – and have many times – walked the two km to Rosé to catch a train.

 The lack of routes limits our ability to travel not just into or home from Fribourg for a late-night dinner with friends (or their ability to come to our house) but also our ability to travel in general.
 Without a car, we’re at the mercy of the public transportation schedule.